-Transforming Girls Education in Sierra Leone
+Transforming Girls’ Education in Sierra Leone

-The Transforming Girls Education program in Sierra Leone is changing the direction of girl’s lives.
+The Transforming Girls’ Education program in Sierra Leone is changing the direction of girls’ lives.

-Only 15 years ago, Sierra Leone emerged from a bloody ten-year civil war, which left a devastating impact on the nation’s education infrastructure.
+Only 19 years ago, Sierra Leone emerged from a bloody 10-year civil war, which left a devastating impact on the nation’s education infrastructure.
 With the restoration of peace and democracy, gains were made in the education system, but in 2014 the Ebola epidemic presented another significant set-back.
 Today, Sierra Leone today is still very much in recovery.
 Despite government efforts, the education system is still failing many children, and in particular girls.

-The Transforming Girls Education program aims to improve reading and learning outcomes for vulnerable pre-teen and teenage girls in upper-primary grades.
+The Transforming Girls’ Education program aims to improve reading and learning outcomes for vulnerable pre-teen and teenage girls in upper-primary grades.
 Typically, during these years, as girls in Sierra Leone approach and reach puberty, enrolment, retention and completion rates decline and the learning gap between girls’ and boys’ increases, with more boys than girls successfully transitioning to secondary school.